Asabeneh/30-Days-Of-Python/07_Day_Sets/07_sets.md

 ### Checking an Item

-To check if an item exist in a list use use _in_.
+To check if an item exist in a list we use _in_ membership operator.

 ```py
 # syntax